 Of course you can do these things on your own, but it will probably cost you more as a freelancer, so you’ll want to compensate for that when quoting prices.

 Notice I didn’t ask, “do you have a backup plan?” – I asked “what is your backup plan?”.
 Because without a doubt, you’ll need to have at least one (if not several) backup plan when it comes to making money as a freelancer.

 Some months will be really good and others will be really slow.
 It’s that feast or famine thing, and you’ve got to be prepared to handle it.
 Let’s face it, freelancing is not for everyone.

 So if freelancing doesn’t work out for you, you’ll need to have another plan to pay the bills.
 Obviously you shouldn’t go in with the intent of quitting as soon as the slightest thing goes wrong; you just need to make sure that you have yourself covered financially and emotionally if things get rough.

-What are some other questions to ask before starting a side gig or a freelance business?
+What are some other questions to ask before starting a business?